 Zoë Ruiz’s writing has appeared in The Believer, The Millions, Lit Hub, The Rumpus, Marketplace, and anthologized in California Prose Directory, Rooted, and Golden State Writing.
-Ruiz received a BA in Literature and Creative Writing at the University of California, Santa Cruz and is pursuing an MFA in Fiction at Oregon State University.
-She received a Graduate Diversity Recruitment Bonus from Oregon State’s Graduate School Awards.
-Most recently, Spring Creek Project awarded her a writing residency from Spring Creek Project.
+She has received scholarships and awards from Bread Loaf Writers’ Conference and Oregon State University’s Graduate School.
+Additionally, she has been awarded a writing residency from Spring Creek Project.
 She is pursuing an MFA in Fiction at Oregon State University.

 Ruiz has worked as a literary editor, literary event planner, and book publicist.
 She edited Nothing Ever Dies by Pulitzer Prize Winner Viet Thanh Nguyen, which was a finalist for the National Book Award in Nonfiction and the National Book Critics Circle Award in General Nonfiction.
 She is the former Saturday editor and managing editor of The Rumpus.
 To learn more about her editorial work, go here.

 She has produced over 100 events and has worked with PEN Center USA, McSweeney’s, Black Mountain Institute, The Believer and the Last Bookstore, L.A.’s largest independent bookstore.
 In 2017, she was the festival coordinator for The Believer and Black Mountain Institute’s inaugural literary festival, featuring Miranda July, Dave Eggers, Carrie Brownstein, ZZ Packer and many more.
 Additionally, she curated READINGS, a Los Angeles based reading series, which featured award winning writers and local emerging authors.
 To learn more about her event organizing, go here.